Gucci: LVMH-PPR struggle over Gucci

-Postgender geek-chic
+Brand Renaissance

 In December 2014, Marco Bizzarri, former CEO of Bottega Veneta, was named CEO of Gucci.
 He was tasked to reverse Gucci's declining sales by giving a new impetus to the brand.
-In January 2015, Bizzarri appointed Alessandro Michele creative director of Gucci.
-Alessandro Michele had been working for Gucci since 2002 and served as Frida Giannini's deputy and head accessories designer.
+In January 2015, Bizzarri appointed Alessandro Michele as the creative director of Gucci.
+Alessandro Michele had been working for Gucci since 2002, and he served as Frida Giannini's deputy and head accessories designer.
 During the Fall show of February 2015, Alessandro Michele introduced "a different Gucci", one with a "sophisticated, intellectual and androgynous feel".

 Alessandro Michele launched the Renaissance of Gucci.
-He revived Gucci classics like the double-G logo, the Jackie O. bag, and created iconic products such as the Dionysus handbag.
-With a feminized menswear, a strong feminist stance and a 'geek-chic' style, Alessandro Michele introduced postgender props for Gucci.
+He revived Gucci classics, such as the double-G logo, the Gucci Jackie bag, and more; he also created iconic products like the Dionysus handbag.
+With a feminized menswear line, a strong feminist stance, and a 'geek-chic' style, Alessandro Michele introduced postgender props for Gucci.